erickarbe/gccastatamic/content/collections/pages/brandon-fellowship.md

           content:
             -
               type: text
-              text: 'This prestigious 12-month program supports three emerging artists, ages 18–25, who are eager to advance their careers.
+              text: 'This prestigious 12-month program supports four emerging artists, ages 18–25, who are eager to advance their careers and become community leaders.
 Ideal candidates demonstrate exceptional talent, self-motivation, and a strong commitment to their artistic journey.'
         -
           type: paragraph
           content: